 The power of smart phone hardware improves each generation, some of the benefits are obvious.
 Screen sizes become larger and sharper, improving view-ability.
 Batteries become bigger, making your phone last longer between charges.
-Then there is the CPU, or rather the plural, CPUs.
+Then there is is the CPU, or rather the plural, CPUs.
 Since the number of cores present in phone CPU has now jumped to 4 cores.

 Many critics of quad-core phone do not see the benefits, often citing a number of drawbacks that outweigh any benefits.
-Critics state that the main reason for quad-cores phones is for playing games, especially complex 3D titles that take advantage of multiple cores, but multiple cores would also suck out the battery life.
+Critics state that the main reason for quad-cores phones is for playing games, especially complex 3D titles that take advantage of multiple cores, but the multiple cores would also suck out the battery life.

 That’s not entirely true.

 3D games do perform better under quad-core, especially development houses who have ported their graphics engines over from the PC/console, along with their multi-processing optimizations.
 However, there are many other application genres that can may use of those 4 cores.

 But before listing the applications, lets put to rest of of the myths, that battery life has been greatly reduced in quad-core phones.
 In a single core processing environment, to perform a given task in a timely manner, then CPU has to be driven to higher frequency and spend more time processing.
 Both these attributes drain the battery.
 However, a multiple core processor can split the task into smaller chunks of work and execute each one on a separate core .
 Since all the chunks of work are done at the same time, the elapsed time taken to complete the task is lower.